nbelt/sr11_ome_v2/docs/user_guide.md

 * Properties File
 * Run Configuration File

-**All of these scenario inputs for every model year are already located in the `scenario_inputs` folder of the model directory.**
+**All of these scenario inputs for every model year are already located in the `scenario_inputs` folder of the model directory.
+In your model directory, make sure that the "read only" option is unchecked.**

 You will need to have R installed on your computer (version 3.5.1 was the version used to develop the model).
 [Here](<https://cran.r-project.org/bin/windows/base/old/3.5.1/>) is the link to download R (3.5.1), if required.
 Any other newer R version (say 3.4.1 or 3.5.2 etc.) will work too.
 If this is the first time installing R on a machine, it is best to get the latest version.